Interview with William Hubert Allen

 WA: Correct.

-MH: Ok.
+MH: Okay.
 So, you started your training on Whitleys.
 It’s not an aircraft people are very familiar with because not a lot of people know about the Whitley in all honesty.
 Can you give our listeners your impressions of the aircraft?
 How you found it.
 How you found it for the specific tasks that you had to carry out.

 MH: Right.